MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M11_Configuring_Pipelines_as_Code_with_YAML.md

 ---
 lab:
-    title: 'Lab: Configuring Pipelines as Code with YAML'
+    title: 'Lab 11a: Configuring Pipelines as Code with YAML'
     module: 'Module 11: Implementing Continuous Deployment using Azure Pipelines'
 ---

-# Lab: Configuring Pipelines as Code with YAML
+# Lab 11a: Configuring Pipelines as Code with YAML
 # Student lab manual

 ## Lab overview